thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

 * $H_t^{\text{queue}} = \sum \text{notional}_i$, or
 * $H_t^{\text{queue}} = \sum e_t(p_i)^+$ over all ADLed winners,

 then it is not measuring “wealth lost.”
-It is measuring volume or gross equity, which could easily produce a number on the order of $653m but does **not** mean “traders paid $653m.”
+It is measuring volume or gross equity, which could easily produce a number on the order of USD 653m but does **not** mean “traders paid USD 653m.”

 So:

 * The structure of comparing production ADL to a benchmark policy on the same event is sound.
-* The scale of $653m is uncertain until the code is public and the “haircut” variable is clearly defined.
+* The scale of USD 653m is uncertain until the code is public and the “haircut” variable is clearly defined.

->The $\$653m$ figure only reflects ‘excess wealth destruction’ if $H_t^{\text{queue}}$ measures actual equity lost, not notional contracts closed."
+>The USD 653m figure only reflects ‘excess wealth destruction’ if $H_t^{\text{queue}}$ measures actual equity lost, not notional contracts closed."

 ---